"Because I was born and raised in Lower Manhattan, it gave me a distinct perspective on life, culture, and community."

 Christopher Marte is a community activist and lifelong resident of District 1.
 With his experience in housing, education, job creation, criminal justice, immigration policy, and disaster preparedness, he is ready to fight for Lower Manhattan in the City Council and work to improve the quality of life for everyone.

-Christopher is an active member of the Coalition to Protect Chinatown & Lower East Side.
+Christopher is a supporter of the Coalition to Protect Chinatown & Lower East Side.
 Along with many community leaders, he has advocated for waterfront resilience and supports the Chinatown Working Group (CWG) Plan.
 Christopher has spoken out against massive luxury developments in the Two Bridges neighborhood and the Rivington House dealings.
 In addition, he lobbied for the SWEAT (Securing Wages Earned Against Theft) Coalition an organization that empowers workers living on the Lower East Side and in Chinatown to recover their stolen wages.
 Christopher was a founding member of the Residential Green Committee of NYCHA's LES Infill 1 and 2, and is a committed volunteer at the Elizabeth Street Garden, the Bowery Mission, University Settlement, NYC Togetherness, The Old Saint Patrick Basilica, and Nativity Church.

 Christopher has always invested his time and resources in the betterment of our community.
 On the young professional board for Defy Ventures, he helped formerly incarcerated individuals create businesses and encouraged them to become positive influencers in their communities.
 Christopher also coached and mentored the “Twin Dragons”, the M.S.
 131 co-ed basketball team located in Chinatown.